EastonThewes/taren/Gods/Gods.md

 **Middle Ascended**
 Elowyn (N) - The Goddess of Magic - Knowledge
-Luneth (N) - The Goddess of Stars and Wanderers - Knowledge
+Luneth (N) - The Goddess of Stars and Wanderers - Knowledge Solmara (N) - The Goddess of Fate and Destiny